brunojrg/NLP-Fake-News/README.md

 ## Dataset description

-The training dataset used in the notebooks contains 34,152 rows and 2 columns: `label` and `text`.The label is binary (`0` for Fake News or `1` for Real News), and the raw text field contains the news content or headline used for classification.
+The training dataset used in the notebooks contains 34,152 rows and 2 columns: `label` and `text`.
+The label is binary (`0` for Fake News or `1` for Real News), and the raw text field contains the news content or headline used for classification.

 During data quality checks, no missing values were found, but 1,946 duplicated entries were identified and removed.
 After duplicate removal and filtering out empty rows produced during preprocessing, the cleaned training set used in later notebooks contained 32,203 rows and 5 columns, including intermediate processed text fields such as `text_clean`, `text_no_stopwords`, and `text_lemmatized`.

 The testing file contains 9,984 rows and 2 columns, with the label column initially filled with the placeholder value `2` for prediction tasks.
-The README intentionally does not include the dataset files themselves; instead, the repository should point users to the original data source if it is public.
+The training and testing dataset can be found in the `dataset` folder.

 ## Research goal